darkestb4light/netcap/doc/README.txt

 - You MUST capture in order to use netcap's learn mode but you do not have to have a learn file to monitor.
 You will be warned when starting a netcap client.
 Proceed at your own risk.
-- See ./netcap --help for more information for monitor mode options.
+- See netcap --help for more information for monitor mode options.

 ===========================================================================